 Erased de Kooning Drawing is an artwork work created by Robert Rauschenberg.
 The final work appears to be an almost blank piece of paper.
 Created in 1953 by erasing a drawing he obtained from Willem de Kooning, the work is powerful and sublime, requiring an in-person viewing to fully experience its subtle brilliance.

 Grafitti in Philadelphia

 Street art is proof that some voices refuse to be ignored.
 They will sing anywhere and at any time, like tree roots forcing their way through the joints of an underground pipe in search of water.
-Throughout Philadelphia, there is a group of unknown artists who leave artwork behind on street signs, in train stations, on park benches and, in some cases, simply leaning on a curb.
+Throughout Philadelphia, there is a group of unknown street artists who leave artwork behind on street signs, in train stations, on park benches and, in some cases, simply leaning against a curb.

 Wait for August, find the spot and sit for a moment…or two.

 An artist, entrepreneur and writer walking the Buddhist path, his art focuses on the Dharma Wheel.
-The four wheels shown above are among over 600 DharmaMechanic has created over the course of his career.
+The four wheels shown above are among 600 he has created over the course of his career.
 Each has a unique story.
-If you’d like to read the story of these wheels or purchase a framed 20" x 20" ready-to-hang print, visit SilkDharma.com.
+If you’d like to read more about an individual wheel or purchase a framed 20" x 20" ready-to-hang print, visit SilkDharma.com.